Alexander William Bourne and the Fall of Singapore

 Hole in the causeway.

-Murray: We travelled to Malaysia fairly often when we first came to Singapore and it was usually a hassle getting across the Causeway because of the crowds.
+Murray: We travelled to Malaysia fairly often when we first arrived in Singapore and it was usually a hassle getting across the Causeway because of the crowds.
 One time it was a public holiday (possibly Chinese New Year) and the queues for buses were just ridiculous.
 A lot of people started walking across the Causeway so we joined them, pulling our suitcases along behind us.

 I thought a lot about my father's causeway story during that walk.